jonromero/trail/README.md

 Installing and setting up `trail` will take about a second.

-First, download the newest version of `trail` file and place it at "/usr/bin".
+First, download the newest version of `trail` file and place it inside "/usr/bin".

 And you are done!

-Now, when you run `trail some_text`, a "." file with your name and "_trail" will be created with that text and the current date, in the same path.
-This is a simple text file that you can open with a text editor.
-I usually have this file in the same root folder of my project.

 Using trail
 -------